Moline, Ohio

 Moline is an unincorporated community in western Lake Township, Wood County, Ohio, United States.

 Moline does not have a post office.
 It shares its ZIP code with neighboring Walbridge (43465).

 Geography

 Moline is located at the intersection of Moline-Martin Road and East Broadway, approximately six miles south of Toledo.
-Moline is situated just south of State Route 795, which is the primary east-west artery of Lake Township, connecting Interstate 280 to Interstate 75 and the Ohio Turnpike (Interstates 80 and 90).
+Moline is situated just south of State Route 795, which is the primary east-west artery of Lake Township, connecting Interstate 280 to Interstate 75 and the Ohio Turnpike.
 Its altitude is 623 feet (190 m).

 In pop culture

-On the TV show Grey's Anatomy, April Kepner's family lives on a farm in Moline, Ohio.
+On the television medical drama show Grey's Anatomy, surgeon April Kepner is from Moline, Ohio, and her family owns a farm there.

+2010 Tornado

+On the night of June 5th, 2010, a tornado touched down west of Moline near the intersection of Oregon Road and the Ohio Turnpike.
+The tornado traveled north east towards Moline and entered town near Arapaho Drive with a strength of EF1.
+The tornado strengthened to EF2 as it damaged homes on Cherokee, Shawnee, and Neill avenues and destroyed a section of Mainstreet Church.

+The tornado went on to take seven lives, destroy the Lake Township Administration Building and Lake High School.
+It strengthened to EF4 strength as it destroyed many homes on Main Street in the town of Millbury.